Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

+This section provides an overview of \glspl{dm} for scenario generation in \gls{ad}, organized by output type: dynamic traffic flow, static traffic elements, images, and videos.

-Traditional simulators~\cite{Lopez2018-sumo, dosovitskiy2017carla, rong2020lgsvl, beamng2022} typically rely on replaying driving logs or using heuristic-based controllers, which often do not accurately capture the complexity and adaptability of real human behavior.
+\textbf{Traffic Flow Generation:} Traditional simulators~\cite{Lopez2018-sumo, dosovitskiy2017carla, rong2020lgsvl, beamng2022} typically rely on replaying driving logs or using heuristic-based controllers, which often do not accurately capture the complexity and adaptability of real human behavior.
 Recent advancements in generative models present an opportunity to create realistic and diverse traffic behavior of virtual agents directly.
-These models can generate the traffic flow and therefore the behavior (trajectories) of multiple agents over time.
-To have impact for the AD development, it must achieve both realism and controllability, ensuring simulations reflect human-like driving behaviour while adhering to customizable rules.
-However, the mechanisms for achieving controllability differ:
+These models can generate the behavior (trajectories) of multiple agents over time.
+To serve as reliable simulation tools, such models must achieve both realism and controllability, reflecting human-like driving behaviour while adhering to customizable rules.
+To enhance realism, these models are typically trained on large-scale real-world driving datasets to learn the underlying dynamics and diversity of traffic behavior.
+In the following, we review different techniques to achieve controllability.